Francis-Calingo/francis-calingo/Project-Stack.md

 * <a href="https://github.com/Francis-Calingo/ELECTIONS-CANADA-RESEARCH-PROJECT-Filipino-Canadian-Demographic-Report"> Demographic Research on the Filipino Canadian Community</a>

 * <a href="https://github.com/Francis-Calingo/ELECTIONS-CANADA-RESEARCH-PROJECT-Ilocano-Speakers-Canada"> Ilocano Language Community in Canada</a>

-* <a href="https://github.com/Francis-Calingo/NHL-POINT-PERCENTAGE-ANALYSIS"> NHL Point Percentage Visualization and Analysis</a>

 * <a href="https://public.tableau.com/app/profile/francis.emmanuel.calingo/viz/DataonRegisteredFilipinoEmigrantsSincethe1980s/Dashboard1"> Tableau Dashboard of Registered Filipino Emigrants Since the 1980s</a>